AaltoSciComp/scicomp-docs/triton/tut/array.rst

 3. Make job array which runs every other index, e.g. the array can be indexed as 1, 3, 5...(``sbatch`` manual page can be of help)

+4. Think about your typical work.
+How could you split your stuff into trivially pieces that can be run with array jobs?

 What's next?